MoniMurray/higher_lower/README.md

 #### Slack

 The support from my own class cohort on Slack cannot be overstated.
-The generosity of spirit in the group, and kindness shown by people during stressful sections of the course content and project helped me carry on and, crucially, helped me think in a way that solved the problems as they arose.
+The generosity of spirit in this group, and the kindness shown by people during stressful sections of the course content and project helped me carry on and, crucially, helped me think in a way that solved the problems as they arose.